n42r/n42r.github.io/blog/the-model-barely-matters-the-harness-does.md

 The mechanism is context management.
 Databricks found that Pi sent roughly three times less context per turn than native harnesses like Claude Code or Codex.
 A simpler harness doesn't let the model wander; it keeps the working set tight, which means fewer tokens, fewer round-trips, and less noise competing with the actual task.
 The harness isn't just a UI preference.
 It's a context management decision, and context is the actual bottleneck.

-Besides the numbers game, there is another reason why a simple (and modular) harness is better.
-A bare-bones harness forces you to adapt it to your environment.
-A feature-rich harness arrives with opinions about how you should work as well as constraints (such as which models to use).
-A minimal one arrives with tools and asks you to decide.
-That decision--how to configure the harness for your stack, team, codebase--is where the real adoption work happens.
-It's also where most teams skip the work and wonder why the results are mediocre.
-Databrick's aforementioned benchmark ends on a similar note:
+Think of the difference between a terminal and a GUI application.
+The terminal gives you all the operations; you decide which to use, chain, and build scripts around.
+The GUI restricts you to workflows someone else built.
+I started with a one-shot harness that gave me two dials: a text field and a submit button.
+No visibility into what was running, no control over what to add or remove.
+A minimal harness like Pi flips that — you get tools and you decide how to configure them for your stack, team, and codebase.
+That decision is where the real adoption work happens.
+It's also where most teams skip the work and wonder why results are mediocre.
+Databricks' benchmark ends on a similar note:

 > "At Databricks, we’ve always been wary of lock-in, not just to vendors, but to assumptions that make teams less flexible over time.
 [We] give engineers room to move across models and harnesses [...]"